-One of the most common causes of heel pain, plantar fasciitis occurs when the strong band of tissue that supports the arch of your foot becomes irritated and inflamed.
-The plantar fascia is a long, thin ligament directly beneath the skin on the bottom of your foot.
-It connects your heel to the front of the foot.
+Plantar fasciitis is one of the most common causes of heel pain.
+The plantar fascia is a long, thin ligament directly beneath the skin on the bottom of your foot which connects your heel to the front of the foot.
+Pain occurs when that band of tissue (that supports the arch of your foot) becomes irritated and inflamed.

-The purpose of the plantar fascia is to absorb the high stress and strains we place on our feet.
-But sometimes too much pressure damages or tears the tissue, and our body’s natural response to injury is inflammation, so it results in heel pain and stiffness.
-Plantar fasciitis often develops for no specific reason, but there are many factors that can make you prone to it:
+The purpose of the plantar fascia ligament is to absorb the high stress and strains we place on our feet.
+But sometimes too much pressure damages or tears the tissue, and because our body’s natural response to injury is inflammation, it results in heel pain and stiffness.
+Plantar fasciitis often develops for no specific reason, but many factors can make you prone to it:

 - Tight calf muscles, which make it hard to flex your foot and bring your toes toward your shin